 Bench plane restored the dw way.

-NOTE: This blog is not a suggestion to strip any plane and repaint.
+NOTE: This blog is not a suggestion to strip every plane and repaint.
 I actually would suggest otherwise if the japanning is in reasonable condition.
 Some are not savable and I don’t like tools that look terrible.
 If you can save it, I’d recommend that.
-If not, carry one.
+If not, strip it.

 I figured since this plane needed almost anything a plane restore could need, I would expand on it a bit and talk about my methodology for metal bench plane restoration, because when I pulled it from the pile it looked like this.